wb63318/Api_Gen_2/docs/routes/sampleQueries.md

 ## 2. Sample Queries
 - This contains a list of records which are defined as both `RESTFUL API ENDPOINTS` and `GRAPHQL Queries/Mutations`
 - All `Endpoints` are annotated with an array of **SampleEntries**
-- `Endpoint` routes are also included in the annotation
+- `Endpoint` routes are also included in the attribute
 - It return an array of sample entries